kurt-krueckeberg/open-fda-device-events/_sources/notes.md

 returns nothing.

 `:` must have a specific meaning other than equals.
+To try to figure this out would probably require includinig a unique field like `mdr_report_key` in the search of both queries.
+Writing PHP code to execute the queries and save the searched-for field and the unique field to a file.
+Then sorting the files based on the `mdr_report_key` and doing the set difference.